Onyx River Facts

 Onyx River Physical Description

-Given its highly unique nature, the physical characteristics of the Onyx River naturally vary.
+Given its highly unique nature, the physical characteristics of the Onyx River understandably vary.
 When present, the small body of water flows westward through the Wright Valley.
-It also originates from the melting water of the Wright Lower Glacier, itself an astounding location.
+The flow also originates from the melting water of the Wright Lower Glacier, itself an astounding location.

-It also conceals another surprising fact.
-Interestingly, this beautiful yet freezing flow of meltwater does not flow into the ocean.
+Its nature also conceals another surprising fact.
+Interestingly, this beautiful yet freezing flow of meltwater does not wend its way into the ocean.
 The small flow is an excellent example of what is popularly known as endorheic drainage.
 This means it has no natural outflow to the ocean.

 Along with numerous other factors, the dimensions of this marvel of Nature vary from season to season.
-Some measurements nonetheless remain roughly the same during the time it does appear.
-The total length of the river measures about 20 mi (32 km).
+Some of its physical measurements nonetheless remain roughly the same during the time it does appear.
+The total length of the unique river measures approximately 20 mi (32 km).

-Winding along its course, the deceptively-named flow creates other marvels.
-That’s because it forms several smaller, equally fascinating tributaries.
+Winding along its course, the deceptively-named wonder creates still other marvels.
+That’s because it also forms several smaller, equally fascinating tributaries.
 When it does make its appearances, the final destination of the Onyx River remains the body of water known as Lake Vanda.

 Multiple monitoring stations currently exist along its winding length.
-These serve the purpose of studying and monitoring its impact on the surrounding environment.
-Some seasons, however, the flow of water evaporates before it reaches the frigid lake.
+These facilities serve the purpose of studying and monitoring its impact on the surrounding environment.
+During some local seasons, however, the flow of water actually evaporates before it reaches the frigid lake.

 Onyx River Location, Monitoring, and Importance

-The remarkable Onyx River, despite its high degree of variability, in fact serves as one of the most interesting features in its area.
+The remarkable Onyx River, despite its extreme degree of variability, in fact serves as one of the most interesting features existing anywhere within its area.
 As difficult as it may be to imagine, this true marvel of Nature appears in what may rightfully be considered the least likely location.

-That’s because it formed on the continent of Antarctica.
-Not surprisingly, the wonder of Nature also constitutes a region of ongoing scientific interest.
+That’s because this wondrous flow formed on the continent of Antarctica.
+Not surprisingly, the marvel of Nature also constitutes a region of great, ongoing scientific interest.
 Due to this fact, the river serves as one of the many sites presently experiencing scientific investigation.

 This camp, however, has since been removed.
-A small research shelter still exists at Lake Vanda at its eastern end, though.
+For the moment, at least, a small research shelter still exists at Lake Vanda at its eastern end, though.
 Nearby currently sits the Comprehensive Test Ban Treaty seismic station at Bull Pass.
 Other scientific sites may be added in the future.

-The importance of this highly unique flow should not be underestimated by anyone, professional researcher or otherwise.
-That holds true due to the fact that the unique brine flow of the Onyx River has an important ecological impact on the surrounding area.
+The importance of this highly unique flow should not be underestimated by anyone, be they a professional researcher or otherwise.
+That statement holds true due to the fact that the unique brine flow of the Onyx River has an important ecological impact on the surrounding area.

-In addition to the microscopic life in its waters, a few other small species also exist in it.
+In addition to the microscopic life in its waters, a few other small species also manamge to exist inside it.
 These include several nematodes.
 Gulls also sometimes make an appearance.
-Many countries therefore believe that monitoring the site remains of great importance.
+Many countries therefore believe that monitoring the site continues to remain of great importance.

 Features Sharing Its Region